kohler/hotcrp/devel/apidoc/submissions.md

 Each submission object has an `object` property (set to the constant string `"paper"`), a `pid` property, and a `status` property.
 Complete submission objects also have one property per submission field, such as `title`, `abstract`, `authors`, `topics`, and `pc_conflicts`.
-However, methods that fetch submissions only fill in fields that exist and that the accessing user is allowed to see.
+However, methods that return submissions only fill in fields that exist and that the accessing user is allowed to see.

 Submission endpoints always return complete submission objects.
-To select specific properties of submissions, or to fetch computed properties, use the `/search` or `/searchaction` endpoints.
+To select specific properties of submissions, or to return computed properties, use the `/search` or `/searchaction` endpoints.

 # get /{p}/paper

-> Fetch submission
+> Retrieve submission

-Fetch a submission object specified by `p`, a submission ID.
+Retrieve a submission object specified by `p`, a submission ID.
 The submission object is returned in the `paper` response property.
 Error messages—for instance, about permission errors or nonexistent submissions—are returned in `message_list`.